 Pokimane's Legacy and Current Work

-Today, Pokimane operates more like a CEO than a traditional streamer.
-Her content spans platforms rather than concentrating on Twitch.
-Her podcast Don't Tell Anyone covers internet culture, relationships, and wellness.
+Today, she operates more like a CEO than a traditional streamer.
+Her content spans platforms.
+Her podcast covers internet culture and wellness.
 Her businesses create value beyond her personal brand.

 She's spoken about being "really into celibacy" and the value of pacing oneself: "In a world that's become only more hypersexual, it kind of feels like pacing oneself is the new counterculture."